£255 Find Cheap Flights from England to Minnesota

 • What is the cheapest time of day to fly to Minnesota?

-The cheapest time of day to fly to Minnesota is generally at night, when retur flights cost £626 on average.
-Morning departures are around 17% more expensive than evening flights, on average.
-The most expensive time of day to fly to Minnesota is generally in the morning, which is peak travel time and where the average cost of a ticket is £765.
+The cheapest time of day to fly to Minnesota is generally in the morning, when retur flights cost £748 on average.
+The most expensive time of day to fly to Minnesota is generally in the morning, which is peak travel time and where the average cost of a ticket is £748.

 • What is the cheapest flight to Minnesota?